Article

 Product design

-To help you out with dashboard design, in this article, we are going to analyze the dashboards created by our design team and explain why this or that design decision has been made.
-This will give you some insights into what works for the dashboard design and what doesn't, and who knows, maybe you will use some of our ideas later in your project.
+To help you out with dashboard design, in this article, we are going to analyze the layouts created by our design team and explain why this or that design decision has been made.
+This will give you some insights into what works for the dashboard design and what doesn't, and who knows, maybe you will use some of our dashboard design ideas later in your project.

 But before we go any further, a quick definition.